microbolt-guide/website/pages/en/docs/index.md

 We aim to keep the core of this guide well maintained and up-to-date:

-1. [System](system.md): prepare the hardware and set up the operating system
+1. [System](./docs/system.md): prepare the hardware and set up the operating system
-1. [Bitcoin](bitcoin.md): sync your own Bitcoin full node, Electrum server, and Blockchain Explorer
+1. [Bitcoin](./docs/bitcoin.md): sync your own Bitcoin full node, Electrum server, and Blockchain Explorer
-1. [Lightning](lightning.md): run your own Lightning client with web-based node management
+1. [Lightning](./docs/lightning.md): run your own Lightning client with web-based node management
+1. [Nostr](./docs/nostr.md): utilize decentralized and censorship-resistant
+social networks

 ## Community